Asian Art Outpost

 rin ne

-This is a universal word in Japanese and Chinese that expresses the Buddhist idea of "reincarnation", "transmigration of souls" or "the eternal cycle of birth and death".
-In some context, this can also mean "karma".
+輪回 is a universal word in Japanese and Chinese that expresses the Buddhist idea of “reincarnation,” “transmigration of souls,” or “the eternal cycle of birth and death.”

-The second character can be thought of as a suffix meaning "-times".
-This second character can also refer to something that revolves, returns, goes back, or a counter for the number of occurrences of some event.
+The second character can be thought of as a suffix meaning “-times.”
+This second character can also refer to something that revolves, returns, goes back, or is a counter of the number of occurrences of some event.

-Together the sum supersedes the parts and it means reincarnation.
-But knowing the seeing the essence of each character may help you understand some of the meaning behind the word.
+Together the sum supersedes the parts, and it means reincarnation.
+But knowing the essence of each character may help you understand some of the meaning behind the word.

-廻If you request this selection from our Japanese master calligrapher, please expect that the second Kanji will look like the one shown to the right.
-This is the more common way to write this in Japanese.
-It's an alternate form of this character in Chinese (so neither way is technically wrong in either language).
+廻Shown to the right is the more common way to write the second character in Japanese. it’s an alternate form of this character in Chinese (so neither way is technically wrong in either language).
+If you select a Japanese calligrapher, expect that is will look like the Kanji to the right.

 sēng